demisto/content/Packs/cisco-meraki/Integrations/cisco-meraki/README.md

 ### meraki-get-organization-license-state
 ***
-License state for an organization
+License state for an organization.

 #### Base Command